model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 This is however brittle with respect to renaming.
-If a user does `use kani::requires as my_requires` and then does multiple `#[my_requires(condition)]` macro would not collect them properly since it can only mathc syntactically and it does not know about the `use` and neither can we restrict this kind if use or warn the user.
+If a user does `use kani::requires as my_requires` and then does multiple `#[my_requires(condition)]` macro would not collect them properly since it can only match syntactically and it does not know about the `use` and neither can we restrict this kind if use or warn the user.
 By contrast the collection with `kanitool::checked_with` is safe, because that attribute is generated by our macro itself, so we can rely on the fact that it uses then canonical